google/software-product-sprint/walkthroughs/week-1-web-development/portfolio-walkthrough.md

 not contain an App Engine application`, then make sure you created an App Engine application in the previous step!

-If you see an error that tells you to run `gcloud auth login`, rerun `mvn package appengine:deploy` and see if it works.
+If you see an error that tells you to run `gcloud auth login`, refresh the page, then rerun `mvn package appengine:deploy` and see if it works.
 At the time of writing, there seems to be a bug in which authentication details don't always apply.